2018: How to Operate Ethically in Private Security

 Let’s take a little deeper look into this dimension of Acumen Capacity™.

-The Understanding Others dimension is evaluated in two ways first is the clarity and second the individual’s bias.
+The Understanding Others dimension with acumen capacity is evaluated in two ways first is the clarity and second the individual’s bias.
 The clarity tells us how well the individual understands the uniqueness of others and connects with people.
 Bias provides additional insights into the individuals world- and self-views.
 Does the individual have the capacity to see the other person’s perspective?

 Psychologist Sherri Campbell shared with Entrepreneur.com “Success in life and business boils down to effective interactions, humility, self-awareness and the all-important skill of perspective taking.
 These elements are the keys to success of any kind” (Campbell, 2016)